AmandeepTomar/KotlinBasics/README.md

 - `Continuation ` is taking care of context of suspension and resume. this have the information when this one is need to resume. just like a callback for you provided by coroutine.
-- Its called `Continuation-Passing-Style` its like a Continuation State Machine
+- Its called `Continuation-Passing-Style`CPS its like a Continuation State Machine
 - call load -> suspend , state = 1
 - call load and when task is done -> resume state = 0
 - exit.